eerimoq/moblin/README.rst

 Quick button settings
 ^^^^^^^^^^^^^^^^^^^^^

-An example that only shows a few quick buttons is
+An example with only two quick buttons enabled is

 .. code-block::